apache/mxnet/example/vae/README.md

 - **VAE.py** : Contains class which implements the Variational Auto Encoder.
 This is used in the above tutorial.

-In VAE, the encoder becomes a variational inference network that maps the data to the a distribution for the hidden variables, and the decoder becomes a generative network that maps the latent variables back to the data.
+In VAE, the encoder becomes a variational inference network that maps the data to a distribution for the hidden variables, and the decoder becomes a generative network that maps the latent variables back to the data.
 The network architecture shown in the tutorial uses Gaussian MLP as an encoder and Bernoulli MLP as a decoder.